KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-legacy/coin_activation.md

 ## Native mode activation

-If you are running a UTXO based coin daemon locally and the blockchain is syncronised, you can connect the local daemon to the AtomicDEX API by using the `enable` method, though some additional configuration is required.
+If you are running a UTXO based coin daemon locally and the blockchain is synchronised, you can connect the local daemon to the AtomicDEX API by using the `enable` method, though some additional configuration is required.
 The AtomicDEX API requires the following options to be added to  the native chain's [.conf file](http://bitcoincoredocs.com/bitcoin-conf.html).

 ```ini
 logevents=1